doprause/svelte-formifier/README.md

 #### Validation Errors

 Validation errors are represented by `ValidationError` objects.
-A validation error object has a mandatory `name` and a `message` property.
+A validation error object has a mandatory `name` and `message` property.

 ```ts
 interface ValidationError {